taskless/taskless/packages/dev/README.md

 # @taskless/dev

 A local development server for Taskless.io.
 Using a local development server saves on roundtrips to Taskless.io and also allows you to inspect, invoke, and manage your job queues.
-Under the hood, it uses [LokiJS](https://github.com/techfort/LokiJS) for a simple in-memory database while managing responses similar to the `for.taskless.io` service.
+Under the hood, it uses PouchDB for a simple in-memory database while managing responses similar to the `for.taskless.io` service.

 # Getting Started